 Start Selling Your Photographs Online Today

-You could have a website up and running complete with a fully automated online store for selling stock images or prints within minutes if you use Visual Society.
+You could have a website up and running complete with a fully automated online store for selling stock images or prints within minutes if you use the Sell Media plugin for WordPress.
 Selling photos online is not only a great way to make some extra cash but also brings extra exposure for your brand and your business and could lead to bigger things further down the road.

 Creating your own photo-shoots for the purposes of creating stock images or art prints is also an excellent way to hone your photographic skills, experiment with styles and provide a welcome change from your normal client work.

-To review, here are the three options we discussed for selling photos online:
+To review, here are the two options we discussed for selling photos online:

 - Sell Media – A free WordPress plugin that you can install on your own WordPress website.